 A ski resort with terrain for all levels and closeby lodging, lots of apres ski activities and a good ski school make for great vacations on snow.

-The Powder Alliance's 22 winter destinations span 3 countries, with most of the resorts in the Western United States.
+The Powder Alliance's 23 winter destinations span 3 countries, with most of the resorts in the Western United States.
 They include White Pass and Mission Ridge in Washington, Silver Mountain and Bogus Basin in Idaho, Mt.
-Hood Skibowl and Timberline Lodge in Oregon, Eaglecrest in Alaska, Angel Fire in New Mexico, Loveland and Cooper in Colorado, Mountain High, China Peak, Sierra-at-Tahoe, Dodge Ridge, and Mt.
+Hood Skibowl and Timberline Lodge in Oregon, Eaglecrest in Alaska, Angel Fire in New Mexico, Loveland and Cooper in Colorado, Mountain High, China Peak, Sierra-at-Tahoe, Dodge Ridge, Bear Valley in California, and Mt.
 Shasta in California, Blacktail Mountain and Lost Trail in Montana, Snow King in Wyoming, Tūroa and Whakapapa in New Zealand, and Marmot Basin and Castle Mountain in Alberta, Canada.

 All told, the Powder Alliance's 22 ski resorts offer 40,000 feet of vertical, 26,000 skiable acres, 1,089 trails, and 152 lifts.
 For the latest and most up-to-date information on the Powder Alliance Pass, visit the 2023/24 Powder Alliance Pass Buyer’s Guide.